juulio/social-media-icons-svg/README.md

 ## HTML template with SVG icons for social media.

-This file includes an icon for
+The social.html file includes 4 SVG code icons
 - Facebook
 - Instagram
 - Twitter
 - Youtube

-You can paint this icons using CSS Fill property.
+You can paint them and add CSS hover state using the CSS Fill property.

 Example from CSS-Tricks website https://css-tricks.com/almanac/properties/f/fill/